How to switch to natural deodorant and get through the detox phase

-I have a confession: I held out on antiperspirant for a long time.
-Even after I learned of the health risks associated with aluminum-based products, I was scared of switching to a more natural method.
+I've been working on making low-waste swaps in my life for a few years now, but it wasn't until recently that I turned my sights on replacing my tried-and-true drugstore antiperspirant.
 Your scent is such a deeply personal thing, and odor anxiety is real!!
 I wasn't willing to try anything that could put that at risk.

 This hesitation wasn't entirely unfounded either.
 Unlike antiperspirants which cover odors with chemicals, natural deodorants work by stamping out the bacteria that would otherwise turn body-cooling moisture into relationship-ruining odor in the first place.
 The problem is that, depending on your skin’s unique microbiome, it can take a little while for your body to adjust to the switch-up, and that (sweaty, smelly) transition can last anywhere from a few days to a few weeks.